-A large EU subsidiary with securities listed on a regulated market in the EU will basically face the same "CSRD constraints" as any independent large EU entity or as any non-EU entity listed in the EU (see Case 1)19.
+A large EU subsidiary with securities listed on a regulated market in the EU will basically face the same "CSRD constraints" as any independent EU group or as any non-EU entity listed in the EU (see Case 1)20.

-18 From 2028, the non-EU group will, in all cases, have to produce a "CSRD-compliant" report applying ESRS for non-EU entities (unless it chooses to apply the General ESRS or equivalent standards) if certain criteria are met, as detailed in the first part of this publication.
+19 From 2028, the non-EU group will, in all cases, have to produce a "CSRD-compliant" report applying ESRS for non-EU entities (unless it chooses to apply the General ESRS or equivalent standards) if certain criteria are met, as detailed in the first part of this publication.

-19 These constraints will also concern any large unlisted EU subsidiary for which the exemption is not applied (see Case 4).
+20 These constraints will also concern any large unlisted EU subsidiary for which the exemption is not applied (see Case 4).